Qytera-Gmbh/parrot/README.md

 Source and drain configurations can be saved to files for later reuse, speeding up subsequent Parrot runs.

+> [!NOTE]
+> Note that sensitive values such as usernames or passwords are not stored in the configuration files.
+> Which values to save and which to omit is baked into the source and drain implementations.

 ## Example: Xray → Microsoft Teams

 Initial setup: